smuct-roi/smuct-roi.github.io/content/home/welcome.md

 ---
 # A Demo section created with the Blank widget.
 # Any elements can be added in the body: https://wowchemy.com/docs/writing-markdown-latex/
-# Add more sections by duplicating this file and customizing to your requirements.
+# Add more sections by duplicating this file and customizing to your requirementss.

 widget: blank  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title:
-  Natural Language Processing @ Cardiff University
+  Data Science Research Group @ University of Chittagong
 subtitle:
-  "**Welcome to CardiffNLP!** The [Research Group in Natural Language Processing](https://www.cardiff.ac.uk/research/explore/research-units/natural-language-processing) at [Cardiff University](https://www.cardiff.ac.uk/)"
+  "**Welcome to [CSECU-DSG Lab](https://csecu-dsg.github.io) at the [University of Chittagong](https://cu.ac.bd/)!**"

 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: "1"